Registration FAQ

 Please refer to the Technical Examinations page.

-And no you cannot appeal.
-As stated in Section 27 of the Regulations, 2011, an applicant shall have no right to request review if an application has been deferred.
+Assigned examinations cannot be appealed.
+As stated in Section 15 of the Regulations, 2024, an applicant shall have no right to request review if an application has been deferred.

 However, if an applicant wishes to challenge a deficiency examination assignment, they should refer to the Engineers Canada examination syllabus for that examination and provide justification (through course descriptions or similar evidence of the details of the applicant’s academic credentials) for why they feel they are not deficient in this area.